 A Haunting Good Time

-Charlestown State Park’s annual Halloween family-friendly event, A Haunting Good Time, features trick-or-treating and festive decorations throughout the weekend and features trick-or-treating, crafts, guided hikes, a costume contest, campsite decorating contest and more!
+Charlestown State Park’s annual Halloween family-friendly event, A Haunting Good Time, features trick-or-treating and festive decorations throughout the weekend weekend, plus crafts, guided hikes, a costume contest, campsite decorating contest and more!
 Guided hikes this year include, “Murder on Trail 3” and a cemetery hike!

 Where: Charlestown State Park, 12500 State Road 62, Charlestown